ealfonsov89/entrevista-test/README.md

 $ dotnet restore
 $ dotnet tool install --global dotnet-ef
 $ dotnet build
+$ dotnet build && dotnet run
 ```

-`$ dotnet ef database update --context CustomerContext` > this just if the database is empty
+> `$ dotnet ef database update --context CustomerContext` this just if the database is empty

-`$ dotnet build && dotnet run`

 > you should be able to see the swagger at `http://localhost:5289/swagger/index.html`